 - Go to a restaurant and eat something to pass the time.

 - Go on other rides or attractions.

 But keep in mind that you can only get one return time at a time using your DAS.
 So, if you want to go on another ride during your waiting times you have to do it without the DAS.

 4. Go Back to the Ride Once Your Time Arrives

 Once your return time arrives you have to go back to the ride or attraction.
 Sometimes you might have to wait in line even after your return time is over.
 But it’s usually a very short time.
-Most of the time you will enter the line for FastPass making the wait minimal.

 While going on the ride the DAS holder must be present.
 The cast members will scan the magic band of the DAS holder and then allow other members attached to the DAS to go in.